Big-Life-Lab/getting-started-with-git/README.md

 - Want to avoid the hell that is versioning using file names.
 If you have a folder where the file names look like "File_2018-01-11.txt", "File_2018-01-11-final.txt" etc., then use Git!
 It avoids this entire issue by using a concept called commits
 - Want to know exactly what changes were made from one version of a file to another.
 This is one of the most powerful features of Git and is not only built into it but also a host of programs exist online that show this in an intuitive way
 - Want a workflow that encourages collabration rather than hindering or discouraging it.
-Git has features like branching, stashing etc. that makes collabaration painless
+Git has features like branching, stashing etc. that makes collaboration painless
 - Are tired of continously making copies of files before making changes to them due to fear of making a mistake, overwriting somebody else's work etc.

 Convinced?
 Then read on!